Heath Korvola/Getty Images

 Cash is king when it comes to pot.
 Credit card companies don't make the distinction between those who want to buy marijuana for medical reasons and those who buy it for recreational purposes.

 "Most merchant services companies do not want to accept credit card transactions from cannabis businesses," says Kristi Kelly, executive director of the Marijuana Industry Group, a non-profit trade organization for licensed cannabis businesses.

-Federal law still bans the sale of marijuana for medical or recreational purposes, even though 18 states and Washington, D.C., have legalized medical marijuana, and two states -- Washington and Colorado -- recently OK'd recreational marijuana purchases.
+Federal law still bans the sale of marijuana for medical or recreational purposes, even though 29 states and Washington, D.C., , and eight states and Washington, D.C., have OK'd recreational marijuana purchases.

-Aldworth also says banks won't extend basic banking services to marijuana dispensaries, meaning they can't take checks, either.
+Many banks won't extend basic banking services to marijuana dispensaries, meaning checks can't be used for payment either.

 "Lotteries often leave the decision up to the retailers," says Tom Tulloch, director of administration for the North American Association of State and Provincial Lotteries.
 "Often retailers are reluctant to accept credit cards for lottery purchases (because) their sales commission is reduced by the swipe fees they would have to pay on the transaction."

 Even if you're in the right state at the right retailer, American Express and Discover won't be one of the cards you use to make that purchase.
 Both companies prohibit cardholders from buying lottery tickets with their credit cards.